daffierHarp/TestSerEx/README.md

 ```

 As mentioned above and demonstrated in code at program.cs of this project, the keys and values can be of any type, though to keep compatibility with JSON standard, the keys should be strings only.

+In the program.cs various approaches to encoding dictionaries to XML are demonstrated including pure XML with no JSON.